Misganie/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors Game

+## Live Preview

+You can view the project live https://misganie.github.io/Rock-Paper-Scissors/

 ## Overview
 Rock-Paper-Scissors is a simple game where players choose one of three options: rock, paper, or scissors.
 The game is played between a player and the computer, each making a choice, and the winner is determined based on the rules of the game.